KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 - In a content creation app, show a blank canvas if it's obvious how to add content to it.
 This works well in writing and artistic apps.
 If the content created in the app is more complex than an untrained user would understand (e.g circuit design or 3D modeling), prompt the user to go through a tutorial or new content creation wizard so they can get up to speed quickly.
 - In a content consumption app, show a placeholder message to open a file, point to a folder full of files, or otherwise get the user's content into the app.
 If there are no privacy concerns, show a list or grid of recently-accessed content.
-- In an app like a chat or email client that's largely a front-end for an online service, show a placeholder message briefly introducing the service and prompting the user to log into their account for it, or create one.
+- In an app like a chat or email client that's largely a front-end for an online service, show a placeholder message briefly introducing the service and prompting the user to log in to their account for it, or create one.
 Remember the account's credentials using [KWallet](https://api.kde.org/frameworks/kwallet/html/classKWallet_1_1Wallet.html) and log the user in automatically on subsequent launches.
 - In a utility app, show the UI for the primary function as simply and obviously as possible without making the user configure anything or hunt for the “do it” button.

 Use [Kirigami.PlaceholderMessage](https://develop.kde.org/docs/getting-started/kirigami/components-scrollablepages_listviews/#placeholdermessage) to display placeholder messages in empty views.
 Include an icon, explanation text, and ideally a [helpfulAction](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1PlaceholderMessage.html#a24e24f7bc94d7bd0ddb6cc708d454c22) button the user can click on to proceed or add content to the view.